 Yes, there are some emerging products that will allow you to connect your MIDI keyboard wirelessly to your iPad via Bluetooth.

-To learn more about how to do this, view:
+To learn how to do this, watch this helpful video:

 Brendan Hogan L.Mus.A, A.Mus.A.